VUEngine/VUEngine-Plugins/other/LowPowerIndicator/readme.md

 VUEngine Plugin: LowPowerIndicator
 ====================================

-Shows a blinking low power indicator on screen when the system power is low.
+Shows a flashing low power indicator on screen when the system power is low.

 Uses the printing layer to do so.
 If you can spare the extra World, you can instead use the `vuengine/plugins/entities/LowPowerIndicatorEntity` plugin, which uses an Entity.